Must-See Cape Town Art Galleries

 Admission fee: Free

 Established in Johannesburg, 1966, Goodman Gallery is South Africa’s first contemporary art gallery of note.
-Working with Southern Africa’s most significant artists, including William Kentridge, Sue Williamson, and David Goldblatt the gallery strives to shift perspectives and foster social transformation by engaging artists from the greater African continent, as well as international artists who engage in a dialogue with the African context.
+No surprises it has many of South Africa’s big names: William Kentridge, Sue Williamson and David Goldblatt.
+But it also has international artists who engage in a dialogue with the African context.

 Address: 3rd Floor, Fairweather House,176 Sir Lowry Rd, Woodstock, Cape Town